quantumgardener/qg.blog/content/notes/Tag Guidelines.md

 datetime: 2023-10-25T20:07:00
 updated: 2024-05-24T10:48:00
 ---
 These are guidelines, not rules.
-They recogise that [[Personal Knowledge Management Systems Must Be Flexible]].
+They recogise that [[Personal knowledge management systems must be flexible]].

 ## When to tag
 Tags are used for: